-Interest in Cedar Bay / Corner Bay and other properties through acquisition of CBay
+Interest in Corner Bay / Cedar Bay and other properties through acquisition of CBay

-The main assets include the Corner Bay deposit, the Cedar Bay past producing mine, the Copper Rand past producing mine, the Devlin deposit, the Copper Rand mill and tailings management facility.
-Other deposits include the Doré Ramp deposit, and various exploration targets on Portage Island.
+The main assets include the Corner Bay deposit, the Cedar Bay past producing mine.
+Included in Other Properties are the Copper Rand past producing mine, the Devlin deposit, the Copper Rand mill and tailings management facility.
+Other deposits and various exploration targets are located on the Copper Rand property.